rancher/rancher.github.io/os/cloud-config/index.md

 hostname: myhost
 ```

-### Rancher Configurations
+### RancherOS Specific Configuration

-To configure other parts of RancherOS, the cloud config information must be within the `rancher` key in the cloud config file.
+To configure other parts of RancherOS, the cloud-config information must be within the `rancher` key in the cloud-config file.

 #### Network Configuration